cwinters/cwinters.github.io/now/index.md

 __Work__

-* Lots more management stuff like planning, process (trying a ShapeUp-ish thing), staging projects, and thinking a quarter or two ahead about impact, trying to balance a couple different teams.
-* Trying to find seams along which I can create tools to leverage expertise -- for example, collect build statuses from Jenkins and provide overviews cutting across different characteristics.
+* Change is a-coming -- my last day at Turnitin is May 21.
+More soon on what's coming next, but it's a big switch, and I'm really excited!

-(updated 02-March-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 25-April-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)